How to love Church

 I presented myself for the duty that Sunday and was taken aside by the secretary (we called them Recorders – whatever that meant) and I was informed that (although he, the Recorder, found it silly) the “ecclesia” had ruled that brethren performing duties must wear full suits.
 In Australia, in summer…..

-I was not permitted to serve.
+I could not serve.

 - The priestly garments were specified by God and were symbolic of devotion.
 Therefore we have a precedent for getting dressed up for church as the King/Priests of God in the coming age.